dmytro-rybak/kube-deployments/README.md

 > [!NOTE]
 > One of the best practices in Argo CD is the **App of Apps** pattern.
 Instead of defining each application separately, we use a **root Application** that manages multiple child applications, simplifying deployment and management.

-To implement the **App of Apps** pattern, we need to create an `app-of-apps.yaml` file in our repository.
-The beginning of this file is commented out. **Uncomment it and populate it with the following values**:
+To implement the **App of Apps** pattern, you need to create the `app-of-apps.yaml` file.
+The beginning of this file is commented out. **Uncomment it and populate the file with the following values**:

 - repoURL: `<Your GitHub Repository HTTPS URL>`
 - targetRevision: `HEAD`